Wheel of Fortune (Australian game show): Speed-Up Round: Final Spin

-If a penalty space is landed, the host spins again until a dollar amount is spun.
+If a penalty space is landed during the final spin, the host spins again until a dollar amount is spun.
 If the host spins up the Bonus wedge, the first player to put a letter on the board gets the prize and the amount under the Bonus wedge is what every letter is worth.

-The player with the highest total became the carryover champion; from January-June 1996, only winnings secured by solving puzzles determined the winner.
-After June 1996, the player with the most points won the championship.
+The player with the highest total became the carry-over champion regardless of puzzles solved.
+This was changed in January 1996 where only cash secured upon solving a puzzle counted towards the final score.
+In July 1996 when the show was moved to Sydney the former rules were reinstated to determine the champion.

+If the champion failed to solve the Major Prize Round puzzle, the money would roll over to the next show (e.g., Player has $2500 in the bank today, misses, wins again tomorrow with $2500; the total bank would be $5000).

+Cash Prizes

+The 2008 and 2024 versions feature contestants who play for real cash in place of points.
+Solving a puzzle would secure the cash, and if earned, prizes for the player.
+The value of the prize counts towards a player's score.

 Major Prize Round (The Golden Wheel)

-After the winning contestant finishes the Final Spin round, he/she advances to the Major Prize Round.
+After the round with the Final Spin ends, the contestant with the most points advanced to the Major Prize Round.
 At first, the winner played for a major prize usually worth an average of $4,000.
-By 1987, the dollar values on the wheel were replaced with the names of major prizes with at least one wedge being a new car.
+By 1987, the dollar values on the wheel were replaced with various names of prizes with at least one car wedge.
 The contestant is given help with the final puzzle in the form of consonants and vowels; they start with two consonants and one vowel to start with, plus an additional consonant for every ($)2,000 scored in the main game.
 Theoretically a maximum of ($)38,000, can be earned so as to call every consonant.
 The winning contestant then gets 10 seconds to solve the puzzle and win the prize.
 Contestants can make many guesses during the time limit so long it does not expire.
-If a champion failed to solve the puzzle, any score would carry over to the next episode; however, once a major prize is won, the value is reset back to zero.
+The value for the score cumulates over the next episode each time the contestant does not solve the puzzle until it was won.

 The round has sometimes tweaked its format.
-In the 1995 Family Week, contestants were given 5 consonants and vowel to choose from regardless of score.
-In the 1997 Celebrity Week, contestants were given the common letters R, S and E, and then had to choose a further 2 consonants and a vowel.
-In the 22nd Anniversary State Challenge of 2003, the winner of the grand final was given 5 consonants and 2 vowels.
+In the 1995 Family Week, contestants were given five consonants and vowel to choose from regardless of score.
+In the 1997 Celebrity Week, contestants were given the common letters R, S and E, and then had to choose a further two consonants and a vowel.
+In the 22nd Anniversary State Challenge of 2003, the winner of the grand final was given five consonants and two vowels.

 Since its debut in 1987, there were two gold-silver car wedges on the Golden Wheel.
 On the 1,500th episode in 1988, an additional car wedge was added.
-On a few occasions, additional car wedges were increased by one each day it was not won.
+In some instances, additional car wedges were increased by one each day it was not won.
 The car has never, however, regularly appeared on the wheel for more than three times.